wqking/metapp/readme.md

 * [Motivations](#a2_9)
 <!--endtoc-->

-metapp is a cross platform C++ library that adds powerful reflection feature to C++.
+metapp is a cross platform C++ library that adds reflection feature to C++.
+metapp is light weight, powerful, and unique.

 <a id="a2_1"></a>
 ## Highlight features